DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

-Similarity, we can also construct an element by inverting the diagonal elements, to make something like
+Similarly, we can also construct an element by inverting the diagonal elements, to make something like

 <table class="table-2d">
     <tr>